 For such a large animal, the bison is incredibly fast.
 They can run at 64 km/h (40 mph).
 With their surprising speed, incredible strength, and power, bison are very dangerous to humans and can outrun them over short distances.

 Bison are members of the Bovidae family, but unlike other animals such as sheep, deer, and cattle, they sleep lying down.

-Bison are prey animals, so they like to have a good viewpoint for any predators, such as a pack of wolves that may attack.
-Due to their nature as prey animals, they will often choose a hill where they can watch for predators and see the rest of the herd.
+Bison are prey animals, so they like to have a good viewpoint for predators, such as a pack of wolves that may attack.
+Due to their nature as prey animals, they often choose a hill where they can watch for predators and see the rest of the herd.

 Are Bison Nocturnal or Diurnal?

 Bison are active during the day, making them diurnal animals.
 They have poor eyesight, which would hinder them at night.
 Most animals were initially diurnal.
 Due to fewer predators at night, with them able to forage for food with less competition at night, more and more animals become nocturnal.